-In keeping with our Presidential visits to Rochester series, on October 19th, 2012, former President Bill Clinton attended a rally for congressional Representatives Louise Slaughter and Kathy Hochul at the Main Street Armory.
+In keeping with our Presidential visits to Rochester series (BELOW), on October 19th, 2012, former President Bill Clinton attended a rally for congressional Representatives Louise Slaughter and Kathy Hochul at the Main Street Armory.

 Defeating Maggie Brooks, Slaughter would win her 14th term.
 Hochul lost to Christopher Collins.
 Hochul is currently the Lieutenant Governor of New York.
 Still going strong, Louise in currently running for her 16th term against Republican Mark Assini.